couds/react-bulma-components/README.md

 - Renamed `Modal.Card.Head` to `Modal.Card.Header`
 - Renamed `Modal.Card.Foot` to `Modal.Card.Footer`
 - Close button on the top-right corner will be displayed always if the showClose prop is passed, (Before if the children was a card was not displayed)

+### Dropdown

+- Removed deprecated `align` prop in favor of boolean `right` prop

+### Navbar.Item

+- Removed dropdown prop, it will be added automatically if a Navbar.Dropdown is detected on the childrens.

 ## To Install

 ```npm install react-bulma-components``` or ```yarn add -E react-bulma-components```